Faculty Council – what’s this now?

 In addition 5 employees, 3 representatives of the administration and technology are elected, and – very important for us – 8 elected student representatives.

 The term of office of the students is one year.
-From October 2018, the Coli Victor Zimmermann will sit on the faculty council.
+Since October 2018 Victor Zimmermann sits on the faculty council for our Fachschaft.

 As an advisory and preparatory body, the Academic Commission also meets in the week before a Faculty Council meeting, where there are an additional 4 student places.
-From October 2018, the Coli Daniel Schubert will fill one of these places.
+For the Computational Linguistics Students Daniel Schubert fills one of these places.

 What does the faculty council do?